k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

 ~~~~~~~
   @add: (path, func) ->
     # A route has;
     # 1. params in the form of splats like :year/:month/:day.
-These are passed and passed to the callback function
-    #    as arguments
+    #    These are extracted and passed to the callback function as arguments
     # 2. A regular expression to match the current path agains
     # 3. A callback function
     @routes.push {